Sjors/nado-book/taproot/activation.md

 SP: So far there are not.
 But we talked about, in September I think, this cowboy theory.
 I am sure there is somebody out there that will try a UASF even on the Speedy Trial.

+-->

+### Speedy Trial as a Template

-### Speedy Trial as a template for future soft fork activations?
+Because Speedy Trial was successful, it's possible we can use it as a template for soft fork activation moving forward.

-AvW: You can’t exclude the possibility at least.
-There is another argument against Speedy Trial, I find this argument quite compelling actually, which is we came out of 2017 with a lot of uncertainty.
-I just mentioned the uncertainty at the beginning of this episode, some of it at least.
-Some people thought UASF was a great success, some people thought it was reckless.
-Both are partly true, there is truth in both.
-Now we have a soft fork, Taproot, that everyone seems to love, users seem to like it, developers seem to like it, miners seem to like it, everyone likes it.
-The only thing we need to do is upgrade it.
-Now might be a very good opportunity to clean up the mess from 2017 in a way.
-Agree on what soft forks are exactly, what is the best way to deploy a soft fork and then use that.
-That way it becomes a template that we can use in more contentious times in the future when maybe there is another civil war going or there is more FUD being thrown at Bitcoin.
-We seem to be in calm waters right now.
-Maybe this is a really good time to do it right which will help us moving into the future.
-While Speedy Trial, no one thinks this is actually the right way.
-It is fine, we need something so let’s do it.
-It is arguably kicking the can of the really big discussion we need to have down the road.

-SP: Yeah, maybe.
+We had a soft fork, Taproot, that everyone seemed to love: users, developers, and miners alike.
+But the problem was how to upgrade.
+By agreeing on what soft forks are exactly, and what the best way to deploy a soft fork is, everyone can come to a consensus on what kind of template can be used in more contentious times.

 One scenario I could see is where the Speedy Trial goes through, activates successfully and the Taproot deployment goes through and everything is fine.
 Then I think that would remove that trauma.
 The next soft fork would be done in the nice traditional LOT=false BIP 8.
 We’ll release something and then several months later miners start signaling and it will activate.
 So maybe it is a way to get over the trauma.

-AvW: You think this is a way to get over the post traumatic stress disorder?
-Let everyone see that miners can actually activate.

 SP: It might be good to get rid of that tension because the downside of releasing regular say BIP 8 LOT=false mechanism is that it is going to be 6 months of hoping that miners are going to signal and then hopefully just 2 weeks and it is done.
 That 6 months where everybody is anticipating it, people are going to go even crazier than they are now perhaps.
 I guess it is a nice way to say “Let’s get this trauma over with” But I think there are downsides.
 For one thing, what if in the next 6 months we find a bug in Taproot?
 We have 6 months to think about something that is already activated.